telerik/blazor-docs/knowledge-base/grid-sort-descending.md

 No sorting &gt; Ascending &gt; Descending &gt; No sorting &gt; ...

 Let's assume that the Grid has a `Stock` column which is not sorted, but it should be sorted descending first, if the user clicks on the header.
-The required algorithm to interept sorting and change the sort direction is:
+The required algorithm to intercept sorting and change the sort direction is:

 1. Set a helper variable that will keep the previous sort state of the `Stock` column.
 If the column is unsorted by default, then the helper variable can be equal to `null`.
 1. Subscribe to the [Grid `OnStateChanged` Event]({%slug grid-state%}#onstatechanged).